Higher-categorical combinatorics of configuration spaces of Euclidean space: Part 2 of the proof of the main result

+Lemmas \ref{fiber2} and \ref{fiber1pt2} identify the fibers over the righthand and lefthand vertical arrows of (\ref{fibrations}), respectively, as equivalent.
 Thus, the induced long exact sequence in homotopy of each fibration induces a weak homotopy equivalence between the total spaces, which is, in fact, a homotopy equivalence since the total spaces are CW complexes. \end{proof}

-This result, together with Lemma~\ref{pis0}, wherein we identified the space of objects \\ $\B \Fun^{W_n}\Bigl([0], \Exit\bigl(\Ranu(\un{\R}^n)\bigr)\Bigr)$ as the space of objects $\Exit\bigl(\Ranu(\R^n)\bigr)^\sim$, prove Lemma~\ref{class1}.
-This lemma is the first of two lemmas that we will use to prove the main lemma of this section, Lemma~\ref{preloc}, which states that the forgetful functor from the exit-path $\infty$-category of the refined unital Ran space of $\R^n$ is a localization on $W_n$ to the exit-path $\infty$-category of the unital Ran space of $\R^n$.
-The key to our proof of Lemma~\ref{preloc} is Theorem~\ref{BcSS}, which identifies a localization in favorable situations.
-The second lemma that we will use to prove Lemma~\ref{preloc} states that the hypothesis of Theorem~\ref{BcSS} is satsified; it is the focus of the next subsection.